MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-orch.md

    8. On the **Completion** page, ensure that you receive the message *Orchestrator connector successfully created*, and select **Close**.

-### To validate the creation of an Orchestrator connector
+### Validate the creation of an Orchestrator connector

 1. In the **Connectors** pane, locate the Orchestrator connector that you created.